highstrike/raspberry-ready/README.md

 ## Setup the berry (headless)
 1. Install Raspberry Pi Imager from [here](https://www.raspberrypi.org/downloads/) and flash the latest lite version onto a sdcard

-2. Create an empty SSH file in the boot partition to enable SSH
+2. Create an empty SSH file in the boot partition

 3. Create a file called wpa_supplicant.conf in the boot partition with the contents
 ```